google/earthenterprise/docs/geedocs/docsrc/answer/releaseNotes/relNotesGEE5_3_4.rst

          * - Number
            - Description
            - Resolution
-         * - Issue number
+         * - 1604
-           - Issue Description
+           - WMS capability doesn't work with reverse proxies
-           - Issue Resolution
+           - It now works, as long as the protocol (http vs https) matches

       .. rubric:: Known Issues